 Letter from the President

-It is a privilege to serve as your president, particularly with all of the excitement taking place on campus and beyond.
-I look forward to bringing you more good news in the next Spirit.
+I look forward to bringing you more great news in the next Spirit.